PrinceMC35/tomato-ylcv-classifier-project/report.md

 To use the application, a user uploads a photo of a tomato leaf and receives an instant "Healthy" or "YLCV" prediction with confidence scores.
-The main challenges were initially training on a CPU runtime before switching to a GPU for practical training times, and the near-perfect test accuracy, which reflects PlantVillage's controlled, consistent image conditions rather than guaranteed real-world field performance.
-A possible improvement would be testing on field-captured images and expanding to more tomato disease classes.
+The main challenges were initially training on a CPU runtime before switching to a GPU, specifically the T4 GPU, for practical training times, and the near-perfect test accuracy, which reflects PlantVillage's controlled, consistent image conditions rather than guaranteed real-world field performance.
+A possible improvement would be testing on field-captured images.

 <!-- Word count: ~150 words -->